project-accelerate/m.app/README.md

 On Linux, Docker needs to run as a privilaged user.
 There are various approaches to doing this.
 We recommend the one detailed here: https://nickjanetakis.com/blog/docker-tip-20-running-docker-without-sudo-on-linux

+### When I run yarn emulator, I get an error or the app doesn't start

+Make sure you're started the development server.
+If you haven't, make sure you run `yarn develop:frontend:native` before launching the emulator.

+If that still doesn't work, try closing the emulator, restarting the development server and trying again.
+The native development server can be a bit flaky sometimes.

 ### I get a "module not found error" when I start the app after doing a git pull.

 You probably need update your npm dependencies